13 Little Cars With Massive Engines Under The Hood

 Randall 401-XR

-There aren’t many gearheads who think the AMC Gremlin looks good.
-However, it was one of the fastest and most powerful subcompacts of its time, and those were just the regular production models.
+There aren’t many enthusiasts who think the AMC Gremlin looks good, but if you haven’t figured it out already, I love a good underdog, especially one that bites.
+The regular production Gremlin, particularly with the 360 V8 option, was already one of the fastest and most powerful subcompacts of its time.
+But that was just the appetizer.

 Aston Martin V12 Vantage S